-In accordance with the public notification requirements of the San Joaquin County Citizen Participation Plan, notice of the availability of the draft CAPER was published in the local newspaper of general circulation.
-Performance reports are noticed in the local newspaper to give as much advance as possible for citizens to review and comment on the reports.
-In addition, the County posts such reports at the front counter of the community development department, as well as posts the report to its website to allow remote users to access, view and provide comments.
-Comments were due September 28, 2017.
-All comments (if any) will be addressed as described in the Citizen Participation Plan.
+In accordance with the public notification requirements of the San Joaquin County Citizen Participation Plan, notice of the availability of the draft CAPER was published in the local newspaper of general circulation - "The Record".
+Performance reports are noticed in the local newspaper to give as much advance notification as possible for citizens to review and comment on the reports.
+The public notice appears in The Record on September 13, 2018.
+In addition, the County posts such reports at the front counter of the Community Development Department, as well as posts the report to its website to allow remote users to access, view and provide comments.
+Comments were due September 27, 2017.
+No comments were received by the County regarding this Plan.